Skip to main content

 LGBTQ+ Pride

-people holding a rainbow flagCelebrating LBGTQ+ History Month
+people holding a rainbow flagCelebrating our LBGTQ+ Community

 Check out the resources and materials we’ve put together to inform and celebrate the LGBTQ+ community in Los Angeles County and beyond.
 This page is updated regularly, so feel free to check back for more new and exciting videos, booklists, activities, learning pathways, and more.
 There’s also info on accessing relevant archives on LGBTQ+ history that researchers will find valuable